Nico-Curti/PhDthesis/docs/md/Chapter3/CHIMeRA/NLP.md

 This is a very hard task to perform since it is not straightforward to teach to a machine how humans communicate between them so a key role is played by the artificial intelligence researches in the developing of new algorithmic techniques.
 The final purpose of the NLP is, in fact, to read, decipher, understand and make sense of the human languages extracting valuable and numerical results.

-Most of the modern NLP techniques are based on a Machine Learning approach to the problem and thus we can find statistical methods against deep learning neural networks trained to face on these kind of problems.
+Most of the modern NLP techniques are based on a Machine Learning approach to the problem and thus we can find statistical methods against deep learning neural networks trained to face these kind of problems.
 A first step has to be performed to convert the human speech into a machine readable input; then the audio signal is converted into a string text and only at the end the text can be analyzed from the machine.
 Applying this work-flow in forward and reverse mode we can perform a communication between a human and a machine and vice versa.
 In this section we will ignore how the conversion from human voice to numerical inputs could be performed and its related problems and solutions but we will focusing on the last part of this pipeline, i.e in the description of the most common techniques to process a string text into numerical values.